-Our mission at Lifestyle Prescriptions® University is to motivate and educate doctors and health professionals working in traditional and complimentary health care settings to integrate Lifestyle Medicine and the newest research in biopsychosocial root-causes analysis, techniques & protocols in a practical way into their practices.
+Our mission at Lifestyle Prescriptions® University is to motivate and educate doctors and health professionals working in traditional and complimentary health care settings to integrate Lifestyle Medicine and Root-Cause Health Coaching based on Organ-Mind-Brain Anatomy into their practices.

 Here’s a small selection of research studies showing how our lifestyle habits affect our symptoms.